Indian court jails popular guru for life over teen rape - Journal du Cameroun

 – Controversial ‘godman’ –

+He attracted friends in high places and many of the ashrams which mushroomed in his heyday were on land donated by successive state governments.

+Asaram’s movement grew from India’s rural heartland to an empire with 400 ashrams and Ayurveda health centres estimated to be worth more than half a billion dollars.

-His conviction follows weeks of revulsion and protest over the gang rape and murder of an eight-year-old and a separate assault on a teenager by a ruling party politician.
+India is already outraged at the gang-rape and murder of an eight-year-old and a separate assault on a teenager by a ruling party politician.

-Prime Minister Narendra Modi — who was criticised for a slow response to the crimes — last week approved the death penalty for child rapists and vowed “to hang the people of demonic tendencies who misbehave with daughters”.
+Prime Minister Narendra Modi — who was criticised for a slow response to the crimes — last week approved the death penalty for child rapists, vowing to hang those “of demonic tendencies who misbehave with daughters”.

-“There is a government in Delhi which listens to the hearts of the people and decides on the basis of it,” he told a political gathering Wednesday.

-Asaram sparked revulsion in 2013 after saying a 23-year-old student gang raped and murdered in Delhi could have averted the ordeal by begging for mercy from her attackers.

 Officials from Modi’s Bharatiya Janata Party responded angrily Wednesday as the main opposition Congress party distributed photos of the prime minister alongside Asaram.

-India has numerous “godmen” backed by legions of devoted followers, many from the country’s rural heartland, but several have been embroiled in scandals in recent years.

-Last year, a spiritual leader dubbed the “guru in bling” was jailed for 20 years for rape.
-His devotees went on a rampage that lasted days and left 38 dead.
+Last year, when a spiritual leader was jailed for 20 years for rape, his devotees went on a rampage that left 38 dead.

-In 2014 the guru Rampal Maharaj barricaded himself in his ashram guarded by devotees armed with stones, petrol bombs and other weapons after a court issued a warrant for his arrest.
+In 2014 the guru Rampal Maharaj barricaded himself in his ashram surrounded by armed devotees after a court issued a warrant for his arrest.
 Six people died during the siege.